 - Professional Responsibility (3 credits)

-There are a tremendous number of courses from which elective classes may be chosen and descriptions can be found on our Curriculum page.
+NYLS offers a rich selection of courses from which elective classes may be chosen.
+Descriptions can be found on our Curriculum page.

 Among the most relevant for Business Law students are: